LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 A lab runner is part of many departments.
 A department has many lab runners.
 A lab runner can have many contact links.
 A contact link can belong to many lab runners (group contacts).

-An opportunity can have: many required and/or recommended courses taken, majors, class years, and experiences.
+An opportunity can recommend courses, majors, class years, and experiences.
-Each of those entities can be required and/or recommended by many opportunities.
+Each of those entities can be recommended by many opportunities.

 An opportunity can have: many pay compensation information and credit compensation information.
 Each pay or credit compensation information can be associated with many opportunities.